 Organizational Meeting - Friday, September 30, 2022

 Course proposals take an average of 8-10 weeks to be reviewed and approved through the online workflow steps before reaching the Curriculum Committee for consideration.
 Additional workflow time may be required for proposals that are also being proposed for Core or Global Perspectives consideration.
 Please submit your courses far enough in advance to allow for adequate review time.
-Proposals must reach the Curriculum Committee Review step 2 weeks prior to the below meeting dates to be included.
+Proposals must complete the approval workflow and reach the Curriculum Committee Review step 2 weeks prior to the below meeting dates to be included.
 If approved, courses may be effective the semester identified below.

 Curriculum Committee Meetings